 Figure 6.
 The relationship between daily flow at Shark River Slough structures and the corresponding flow-weighted mean total phosphorus concentrations for individual sampling events.
-There was no sampling event flow weighted mean concentration for the months of June and July 2004 because there was no flow in those months.
+There was no sampling event flow weighted mean concentration for the months of June through July 2004 and January 2005 because there was no flow in those months.